supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

     New-AzureADMSInvitation -InvitedUserDisplayName "Display" -InvitedUserEmailAddress name@emaildomain.com -InviteRedirectURL https://myapps.microsoft.com -SendInvitationMessage $true
     ```

-1. You now know how to invite users within the Microsoft Entra ID portal,Bulk invitations with a csv file, and inviting users with PowerShell commands.
+1. You now know how to invite users within the Microsoft Entra ID portal, Bulk invitations with a csv file, and inviting users with PowerShell commands.

 ## Review